 External hemorrhoids are usually more severe and uncomfortable than internal hemorrhoids.
 Blood clots can occur inside external hemorrhoids and form what’s called thrombosis.
 Thrombosis of external hemorrhoid can be very painful, and form lumps or bulges around the anus which often requires medical attention.

 Experts are divided on what the root cause of hemorrhoids is, however, there are several different mechanisms at work.
 Conventionally, hemorrhoids are caused by straining during bowel movements due to constipation, or prolonged times on the toilet.
 Weight lifting can cause hemorrhoids due to the increased exerted pressure on the hemorrhoid veins in the lower abdominals.
 The pressure can be built from holding your breath during lifts, which creates added strain similar to that of a bowel movement.
 When the added pressure is applied to your hemorrhoid veins, ‘hemorrhoids’ can occur and develop.

 How To Get Rid Of Hemorrhoids

 Just because you have hemorrhoids, does not mean you have to stop lifting, or that you can’t compete at an elite level.
 Many competitive athletes, powerlifters, and crossfitters have hemorrhoids and can control the issue and still be competitive.
 If you can incorporate the proper remedies to help treat your hemorrhoids, then you can minimize the symptoms and in some cases get rid of hemorrhoids altogether.

-If you can incorporate some of the solutions below, you should be able to continue training and be lifting at a competitive level and naturally get reduce the symptoms of hemorrhoids, or even get rid of them.
+If you can incorporate some of the solutions below, you should be able to continue training and be lifting at a competitive level and naturally reduce the symptoms of hemorrhoids, or even get rid of your hemorrhoids altogether.